-2.5.7 Al Slot Detector
+2.5.8 Al Slot Detector

 This motherboard comes with on-board LEDs that light up when the PCIE/PCI devices are not correctly installed.
 This is a reminder that you should reinstall these devices.
-Refer to the figure on the right for the location of the LEDs.
+Refer to the figure below for the location of the LEDs.